 In 2017, the Colonels finished with an 8-3 overall record and a 4-1 mark in the rebranded Commonwealth Coast Football (CCC Football).
 10 of Bandini’s student-athletes earned All-Conference recognition from the league office.
 Quarterback Alex Corvese (Cranston, R.I.) was named the CCC Football Offensive Player of the Year and First Team All-Conference honors while running back Sean Amaru (Westwood, Mass.) brought home the CCC Football Offensive Rookie of the Year and First Team accolades.
 Bandini closed out the major award winners in 2017 when he was voted on by his peers as the CCC Football Coach of the Year.
+Additionally, Bandini guided Curry to the second annual New England Bowl.
 Eight other Colonels earned All-Conference accolades in 2017.

 In 2016, the Colonels finished with a 3-6 overall record and a 1-6 mark in the New England Football Conference (NEFC).
 Three of Bandini's student-athletes earned All-Conference recognition from the NEFC.
 Wide receiver Jake Cawlina (Danvers, Mass.) was named to the First Team Offensive after he recorded 60 receptions for 945 yards and 13 touchdowns.
 He was tied for the conference lead in touchdown receptions and ranked second in yards per game.
 Wide receiver Anthony Nastasi (River Edge, N.J.) earned All-NEFC Second Team accolades.
 He caught 82 passes for a total of 772 yards and four touchdowns.
 Junior offensive lineman Ryan Boucher (Reading, Mass.) joined Nastasi on the Second Team.